javaknows/kevem/compat/README.md

-# Local Development Nodes
+# Compatability Checks

-Use for checking and compatibility checks with Kevem
+Use for checking and compatibility of Kevem with Ganache and Parity

 ## Ganache